Skip to content

 The NHS Friends and Family Test (FFT) is an important opportunity for NHS patients to comment on the care and treatment they receive.
 Patients are asked: “Overall, how was your experience of our service?” and are also given an opportunity to suggest areas of improvement.

-We use this feedback, together with our more detailed How are we doing? surveys, to improve our clinical care and treatment.
+We use this feedback to improve our clinical care and treatment.
 Find out more information about the FFT on the NHS England website.

 Find out more